joeliang0520/nl_pddl_planner/README.md

-# NL-PDDL Planner
+# Natural Language PDDL (NL-PDDL) for Open-world Goal-oriented Commonsense Regression Planning in Embodied AI

-NL-PDDL Planner is a Python implementation of a regression-based planner that operates directly on natural language (NL) predicates.
-It integrates First-Order Logic (FOL) regression with successor state axioms (SSA) from Situation Calculus, and provides PDDL-style domain and problem representations for testing.
+Python implementation of NL-PDDL that operates directly on natural language (NL) predicates.
+It integrates First-Order Logic (FOL) regression with successor state axioms (SSA), and provides LLM interface for commonsense entailment to handling model-goal misalignments in the dataets.

-Features
+## Features
-- NL Parser – processes NL domain and problem descriptions into a logic formula
+- NL Parser – processes NL description of planning model and goal nto a logic formula
-- Maintaining Core PDDL Structures – representations for domain and problem instances.
+- Maintaining Core PDDL Structures – representations for domain and problem instances for  structural planning.
 - Planning Algorithms – FOL regression planners for the Open World Planning Task.
-- LLM Entailment – leverages large language models to detect predicate entailment between goal and domain entailments, even when predicate names differ.
+- LLM Commonsense Entailment – leverages large language models to detect predicate entailment between goal and domain entailments, handling model-goal misalignments.
 - Logic Utilities – functions for formula manipulation, unification, and substitution.

-Scripts are included to run the regression planner on a variety of domains.
+Scripts are included to run the NL-PDDL on three different planning tasks and their variants: ALFWorld Vision, ALFWorld Text, and Blockworld.

 ## Table of Contents